RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 # Do's, dont's and issues

-Here is a checklist of seven things to do and seven things not to do:
+Here is a checklist of eight things to do and eight things not to do:

 ### Do's